goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 - Use industry-standard collaboration tools (git).
 - Depending on your chosen topic, perform experiments and optimize your software.
 - Write a thesis that reviews the chosen topic, your approach, describes your implementation, and your experiments.
-- It is recommended that you publish it on your github page.
+- It is recommended that you publish it on your GitHub page.

 ### Literature review